Part II - The Kindle Is Already AI-Ready

 Right now, “Ask Kindle AI” will explain confusing sections, summarize passages, and clarify characters, themes, or events.
 On the surface, it looks harmless.
 Helpful, even.

-But here’s what matters.
-To do any of that, Amazon has already done the following:
+But to do any of that, Amazon has pretty much done the following:

 • Parsed the entire book